VaishaliBhakhar/React-table-pagination-filtering/README.md

 1. Go to project folder: `cd React-table-pagination-filtering`

-2.To run backend go to: `cd backend`
+2. To run backend go to: `cd backend`

 3. Insatll all dependancies using: `npm install`